FreeRADIUS/eap-arpa/draft-ietf-emu-eap-arpa.md

 outlined in {{RFC3748}}.

 Implementations MUST treat peers using a provisioning NAI as untrusted, and untrustworthy.
-Once a peer is authenticated, it MUST be placed into a limited network, such as a captive portal.
+Once such a peer is authenticated, it MUST be placed into a limited network, such as a captive portal.
 The limited network MUST NOT permit general network access.
 Implementations should be aware of methods which bypass simple